Vedaprakash88/AudioAnalysis/README.md

-# Audio Analysis and Classification Pipeline
+# Audio Analysis and Classification Pipeline - Uni project 2022 (refrshed in 2026)

 A clean, modular, and fully Object-Oriented pipeline for audio processing, spectral image generation, and machine learning classification.
 The system integrates raw feature extraction, visual spectrogram generation, Convolutional Neural Networks (CNNs), and XGBoost/KNN feature classifiers into a unified in-process orchestrator.